BCStudentSoftwareDevTeam/urcpp/README.md

 10. run `python recreate_dynamic`
 11. comment lines 20-27 back in
 12. run `python api.py`
-13. if application does not load, comment out lines 80-83 in urcpp-flask/api/everything.py
+13. if application does not load, comment out lines 80-83 in 'urcpp-flask/api/everything.py'
+14. to initialize mysql, run 'mysql-ctl install' and answer 'Y'